 Eat or Feel Beat

-Not Drinking Enough
+Not Drinking Enough Fluids

 Outpacing the Body

 It may also result in fatigue and the feeling of being out of shape after exercise.
 If you experience exercise-induced bronchoconstriction, you should warm up between five and 10 minutes before exercise.
-Your physician may prescribe a medication to be taken 15 minutes before exercise.
+Your physician may have other ways to help minimize the symptoms of this condition.

-- Academy of Nutrition and Dietetics: Timing Your Nutrition
+- Academy of Nutrition and Dietetics: Timing Your Pre- and Post-Workout Nutrition

 - American Council on Exercise: Top 10 Signs You're Overtraining